DarkStarSword/3d-fixes/Far Cry Primal/README.md

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------
 This fix is bundled with the new SBS / TAB output mode support in 3DMigoto.
-To enable it, edit the d3dx.ini, find the [Present] section and uncomment the line that reads:
+To enable it, edit the d3dx.ini, find the [Present] section and uncomment the following line by removing the semicolon from the start:

     run = CustomShader3DVision2SBS